Starraider/devTypo3ddev/README.md

 #### htmlhint

 Linter for HTML files or websites.
 Be aware this linter doesn't work with fluid templates!
+But it can check websites! [[more >>]](https://htmlhint.com/)

     npx htmlhint path/to/dir
     npx htmlhint https://www.mywebsite.de